kemayo/simplecomic/README.rst

 Hopefully there are enough CSS hooks that adjusting ``style.css`` should get you fairly far without you needing to meddle with the template files.

+To create a static page, make a template called ``page_[name-of-page].php`` and it will be displayed when you visit ``http://[url]/[name-of-page]``.
+I'd recommend using the examples from the existing page templates as a base for static pages, as they get a lot of page-setup done for you.

 Todo
 ----